What is the issue?

 - Vegetation legislation in Qld has had 18 changes since 1999

-- The proposed legislation places blame squarely on agriculture
+- The new vegetation management and Great Barrier Reef legislation places blame squarely on agriculture

-- Cattle grazing, cropping and horticulture are set to become an Environmentally Regulated Activity (ERA)
+- Cattle grazing, cropping and horticulture have become an Environmentally Regulated Activity (ERA)

 - Farmers and graziers across 42 million hectares are being affected